Parables of Jesus from the Book of Matthew

 The Lost Sheep - Matthew 18:12-14

-What do you think?
-If a man has a hundred sheep, and one of them has gone astray, does he not leave the ninety-nine on the mountains and go in search of the one that went astray?
-And if he finds it, truly, I say to you, he rejoices over it more than over the ninety-nine that never went astray.
-So it is not the will of my Father who is in heaven that one of these little ones should perish.
+“What do you think?
+If a man owns a hundred sheep, and one of them wanders away, will he not leave the ninety-nine on the hills and go to look for the one that wandered off?
+And if he finds it, truly I tell you, he is happier about that one sheep than about the ninety-nine that did not wander off.
+In the same way your Father in heaven is not willing that any of these little ones should perish.

 The Unforgiving Servant - Matthew 18:23-35

-So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart."
+“This is how my heavenly Father will treat each of you unless you forgive your brother or sister from your heart.”

 Workers in the Vineyard - Matthew 20:1-16